Tydd St Giles

-Tydd St Giles is a village in Fenland, Cambridgeshire, England.
-It is the northernmost village in the Isle of Ely, Cambridgeshire (bordering Lincolnshire), on the same latitude as Midlands towns such as Loughborough, Leicestershire and Shrewsbury, Shropshire.
-The village is in the distribution area of one local free newspaper, The Fenland Citizen.
+Tydd St Giles is a village and civil parish in Fenland, Cambridgeshire, England.
+It is the northernmost village in the Isle of Ely, Cambridgeshire (bordering Lincolnshire), on the same latitude as Midlands towns such as Loughborough and Shrewsbury.
+In 2011 the parish had a population of 1101.

 Origin

 The derivation of the name 'Tydd' is said to come from the Saxon 'Tid' or 'Tide', as the village was home to an important sluice used for draining the Fens.
 Although many Fenland names derive from Anglo-Saxon words, a few scattered around Wisbech include Anglo-Saxon words referencing the native British population.
 Although the village is old enough, it does not appear in the Domesday Book, because the village was in the liberty of the Bishop of Ely.

-Tydd St Giles was founded in the late 11th century with the building of the church of St. Giles in 1084 on a natural rise in the land of the Fens.
-The church was built of Barnack stone, known to be the gift of the Bishop of Peterborough.
+Tydd St Giles was founded in the late 11th century with the building of the church of St Giles in 1084 on a natural rise in the land of the Fens.
+The church was built of Barnack stone, known to be the gift of the Abbot of Peterborough.